andreiborca/teamleader-coding-test/README.md

 For tests reduce code duplication by moving some instantiations or setting some values in on of the following methods `setUp()` or `setUpBeforeClass()` based on usage scope.
+Add:
+- unit testing for `DiscountController` by mocking the parameters of constructor and instantiate the parameters of method calculate like in a real HTTP request on the endpoint
+- functional testing for `DiscountController` by making request's to the endpoint